 In the late 15th century, Portuguese explorers reached the mouth of the Congo River.
 They would establish economic relationships with the inland Bantu kingdoms, trading various commodities, goods, and slaves.
 The territory that is now the Republic of the Congo would become a major transatlantic trade hub, lasting until the 19th century when European colonization would diminish the power of these Bantu societies.

-In 1908, France would establish French Equatorial Africa (FEA), comprising of Middle Congo, Gabon, Chad, and the modern Central African Republic.
-Brazzaville was made the federal capital.
-Much like in Belgian Congo, French rule of FEA was marked by the exploitment of both people and natural resources.
+In 1908, France established the French Equatorial Africa (FEA), comprising of Middle Congo, Gabon, Chad, and the modern Central African Republic.
+Brazzaville became the federal capital.
+Much like in Belgian Congo, French rule of FEA was marked by the exploitation of both people and natural resources.

-Both Belgian Congo and Middle Congo would gain their independence in 1960.
+Both Belgian Congo and Middle Congo gained their independence in 1960.

-Belgian Congo would become the Democratic Republic of Congo.
-In 1965, Mobutu Sese Seko took power of the country in a coup.
-He would change the country’s name to Zaire in 1971, establishing a dictatorial one-party state.
+The Belgian Congo would become the Republic of the Congo.
+However, in 1965, military dictator Mobutu Sese Seko took power of the country in a coup.
+You guessed it, Mobutu changed the country’s name to Zaire in 1971, establishing a dictatorial one-party state.
 Despite his suppression of freedoms, Mobutu received a lot of support from the United States because of his anti-communist views.
 However, during the 1990s, his government began to weaken.
-After the First Congo War, Mobutu’s 32-year rule came to an end, and Zaire reverted back to its old name, the Democratic Republic of the Congo.
+After the First Congo War, Mobutu’s 32-year rule came to an end, and Zaire became known as the Democratic Republic of the Congo.